5-Second Digest

 Deployment strategies: 8 explained in depth

-When it comes to deploying software, there are various strategies to choose from.
+When it comes to deploying software, there are various methodologies to choose from.
 Each strategy has its own advantages and disadvantages and here are some popular options to consider:

 1- Big Bang Deployment